TigerIS2025/TWCRundown/README.md

 Well, there is NO installation.
 Well you need a few reqirements.

 - Computer with a GTX 1050 Graphics Card
-- Running a 64 Bit Operating System
+- and Running a 64 Bit Operating System
-- and, that your conputer follows Part 15 of the FCC Rules.
-(OPTIONAL.)

 Download the files from the [Releases Page.](https://github.com/TigerIS12024/TWCRundown/releases/tag/Scrolls)

 > [!IMPORTANT]
-> If you have any issues with this project, go to the "Issues' tap annd report it, and i will get back to you as soon as i can.
+> If you have any issues with this project, go to the "Issues' tab annd report it, and i will get back to you as soon as i can.